 - the provision of medical care and facilities in such manner as the Trustees shall from time to time in their absolute discretion think fit;

-- the research into the care of the elderly and the publication of the useful results thereof;
+- the research into the care of older people and the publication of the useful results thereof;

 - the provision of accommodation and care for older people.

-Within these objects, the Dunhill Medical Trust makes grants to both academic and clinically-based researchers and to smaller charities and community-based organisations providing accommodation or care or services to older people.
+Within these objects, the Dunhill Medical Trust makes grants to both academic and clinically-based researchers and to support smaller charities and community-based organisations in projects that provide accommodation or care or services to older people.